Thesis title: “The Great Hunting Ground”?: Republican Party Politics and the White Conservative South, 1945-1952

 Scottish Association for the Study of America (SASA), Member.

-Historians of the Twentieth Century United States (HOTCUS), Member.
+Historians of the Twentieth Century United States (HOTCUS), Postgraduate Representative.

 British Association for American Studies (BAAS), Member.

 I am most interested in the political history of the post-World War II United States.
-In particular, my research centres around the Republican Party (GOP) and its efforts to mobilise majorities in a period of long-term political marginalisation; from 1928 to 1952, for example, no Republican candidate won a single presidential election.
-Within this framework, I investigate how and why the Republicans exploited, or at least attempted to, issues or race, class, or electoral geography to build new support.
+In particular, my research centres around the Republican Party (GOP) and its efforts to mobilise electoral majorities in spite of New Deal liberalism's persistent popularity.
+Within this framework, I investigate how and why the Republicans exploited, or at least attempted to, issues or race, class, or electoral geography, to build new support and thereby return the party to majority status.

 MA Dissertation, "'The Devil and the Deep Blue Sea': Herbert Hoover, Franklin D. Roosevelt and the 1932 Presidential Election in the African American Press."
 (14 April 2021).